Cadasta/cadasta-docs/en/04-records.md

 ### Location Types {#location-types}

-Location types define the type of location you're uploading:
+Location types define the type of location you are collecting.
+Here is a _suggested_ list of location types that you could use:

 * **Parcel** - a plot of land.
 * **Community Boundary** - a formal or informal boundary between two groups of people.